tenent007963/Photo2PPT/README.md

 # **InstaPhoto**
-Aim to let users easily send freshly taken photos to computer.
+Aim to let users send freshly taken photos to computer easily.

 # Features:
-- Take photos from Phone-side and instantly shows up on PC-side
+- Take photos from Client-side and instantly shows up on Server-side
-- Intergrated PPTXGenJS function (Create / Attaching photos from Clipboard & Phone-side / Save with specific file name)
+- Intergrated PPTXGenJS function
-- Changing between rooms on both sides
+- Easily paste clipboard photo using Ctrl+V
+- Thubnail preview for newly added photos
+- Multiple workspace for multiuser scenario

-# How to:
+# How to use:

-Simply download this git and write `npm install` in console This project is currently in development and have multiple serious bugs.
+Simply clone this repo and run `npm install` in console To start run `npm start` in console

-Please only use the main function at room "test" and room "room1" on both PC-side and Phone-side
+For Heroku:
+Just clone this repo and its now ready to go.

-*This project is originally for specific file attachments.*
+*This project is originally for doing specific file attachments.*

 # To-Do:
- 1. Fix leaving "rooms" for PC-side
- 2. Fix same photo was received multiple times on PC-side
- 3. Improve UI design for both side
+ 1. Improve UI design for both side
- 4. Adding more features / plugins
+ 2. Adding more features / plugins

-Feel free to download and test it, commit code changes to a branch first for better code review.